ywwynm/EverythingDone/README.md

 ## More to say

-- This is the first time I open-sourced a project.
+- This is the first time I open-sourced a project that has been developed for quite a few time and makes me satisfied.
 If you have any suggestions, please tell me directly on issues page
 - I really enjoy myself when developing an app like this, so EverythingDone v2 is under developing now

 ## Licence